ProjectFacet/multifacet/feature-list.rst

 - availability calendar
 - beats, expertise

 Network - Summary Page
 ----------------------
 *Lists all network connections*

 - see all organizations connected to
-- see visualization of networks
-- see distribution channels available via partners
 - click on a connection and go to their profile page

 Network - Organization Page
 ---------------------------